ros-drivers/urg_node/README.md

 ros2 run rviz2 rviz2
 ```

 Add the laserScan topic, change the frame on rviz from map to world and you should be able to see the laser.
-It seems that there is a bug on Rviz 2 so you might not be able to visualize Laserscan outside a 1 meter radius but the data are correctly published.
-You can follow the issue on github [here](https://github.com/ros2/rviz/issues/341)